Rarely do people read content from beginning to end.

 Maybe it’s because of our microwave, instant gratification culture.
 Maybe it’s because millions of other articles are vying for people’s attention.

 Whatever the case may be, it’s crucial to take the right approach when writing for online readers—a new approach.

 There’s a certain art to digital writing that differs significantly from writing traditional paper text.

-If you expect to convert more of your audience into actual customers, you need to crack the code.
+You need to crack the code if you expect to convert more of your audience into actual customers.

 You need to switch up your game plan.

-Now, I have a better idea of how people interact with written content online.
+Now, we better understand how people interact with written content online.

-What you’re viewing right now is a result of my research and testing.
+What you’re viewing right now results from our research and testing.